 - Participate in the dorm community, attend house meetings regularly, and support other dorm activities.

-- Attend all the theme project presentations tentatively scheduled for Wednesday nights from 6:00-7:00 p.m.
+- Participate in all theme projects , tentatively scheduled for Wednesday nights from 6:00-7:00 p.m.